uid-11222/npm-statistic/README.md

 ```

 ### set ###
-Set config parts (as JSON object). "packages" array in config contains all packages for which stats should be updated.
+Set config parts (as JSON object); "packages" array in config contains all packages for which stats should be updated.
 Additional fields in the config file can be used to extend the functionality.
 Set string value of *foo* field of config:
 ```bash
 $ npm-statistic set foo value